-Votes will be counted by representatives of our transfer agent, The Bank of New York, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect with regard to Proposal 1 and Proposal 4, will have the same effect as an "Against" vote with regard to Proposal 2A-2H and Proposal 3, and will not be counted towards the vote total for any proposal.
-We expect that our chief financial officer, Harry Brill, will be appointed as the inspector of election.
+Votes will be counted by representatives of our transfer agent, The Bank of New York Mellon, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
+Abstentions will be counted towards the vote total for each proposal, and will have the same effect as an "Against" vote with regard to Proposals 2 and 3.
+Because directors are elected by a plurality of the votes, an abstention will have no effect on the outcome of the vote for Proposal 1.
+Broker non-votes have no effect with regard to Proposal 1, will have the same effect as an "Against" vote with regard to Proposal 2 and 3, and will not be counted towards the vote total for any proposal.
+We expect that the chief financial officer of our Adviser, Harry Brill, will be appointed as the inspector of election.